Likitha824/Likitha824/Readme.md

 I’m a software engineer with a strong foundation in **data engineering, machine learning, and applied AI**.
 My work focuses on building **scalable, efficient data systems** that support analytics and machine learning workflows.

----

-## 🧠 Technical Interests
+### Areas of Interest

-- **Data Engineering & Analytics**
+- Data Engineering & Analytics
-  Building robust data pipelines, optimizing storage and compute, and enabling data-driven decision-making.

-- **Data Science & Machine Learning**
+- Data Science & Machine Learning
-  Developing models, extracting insights, and applying ML to solve practical problems.

 ---